ValerieWang628/Artifying-Micropolis/README.md

-# Adaptations of the original Micropolis
-#### -- Adding museum as a new building into the SimCity
+# Adding museums to Micropolis - by Yunzi Wang

 ## Project Overview
 This is a program that is based on the orginal Micropolis game.